Stow -- Location, location, location.

 According to Cuyahoga Falls Finance Director Bryan Hoffman, who presented the proposed site at a joint meeting of the three City Councils and administrations on Sept.
 20, three sites were visited by representatives of the three communities: the health department building; NEOnet, also on Graham Road in Cuyahoga Falls; and the Stow-Munroe Falls City School District's Central Offices on Allen Road in Stow.

-He said both NEOnet and the health department building "had possibilities" for the regional dispatch center, but lower costs were predicted for the health department location by Motorola, which would be the provider of the necessary equipment and upgrades.
+He said both NEOnet and the health department building "had possibilities" for the regional dispatch center, but lower costs were predicted for the health department location by Motorola, which would the provider of the necessary equipment and upgrades.

 Cuyahoga Falls presently dispatches all calls for Cuyahoga Falls, Munroe Falls and Silver Lake Village while Stow fields calls for Stow, Tallmadge, Mogadore and Randolph Township in Portage County through service contracts.
 Stow has 15 employees and Cuyahoga Falls, 11.